IgniteUI/igniteui-xplat-docs/doc/kr/components/radial-gauge.md

 </code-view>

 ## Tick Marks
 Tick marks are thin lines radiating from the center of the radial gauge.
 There are two types of tick marks: major and minor.
 Major tick marks are displayed at the `interval` between the `minimumValue` and `maximumValue` properties.
 Use the `minorTickCount` property to specify the number of minor tick marks displayed between each major tick mark.
-You can control the length of tick marks by setting a fraction (beteen 0 and 1) to `tickStartExtent`, `tickEndExtent`, `minorTickStartExtent`, and `minorTickEndExtent` properties.
+You can control the length of tick marks by setting a fraction (between 0 and 1) to `tickStartExtent`, `tickEndExtent`, `minorTickStartExtent`, and `minorTickEndExtent` properties.

 ```html
 <igx-radial-gauge